uliwitness/vanguardbot/README.md

   e.g. via https://twitchapps.com/tmi/
 - `channel` - The name of the channel whose chat you want the bot to watch for commands and where you want it to post.
   If you leave away `channel`, `userName` will be used as the channel name too.
+- `channelToken` - The OAuth token for the channel owner.
+This is needed to make certain Twitch API requests like set the stream title or current game, which only the channel owner is permitted to do.
+If you leave away `channelToken`, `oauthToken` above will be used instead.
 - `commandsFolder` - The folder containing one folder each with an `.ini` file for each command the bot should understand.